DinoDevs/GladiatusCrazyAddon/documentation/developers/for-developers.md

 <img src="/documentation/resources/icon_128.png" align="right"/>

 Gladiatus Crazy Addon (GCA) is a browser extension, thus a piece of software acting as a browser plugin, extending the browser's functionalities.
-GCA uses the modern [Web Extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) format supported by most moder Web Browsers.
-This extension format was first introdused by Chromium and later adopted by Firefox.
-Thus, currently such extensions are supported by Chrome, Firefox, Opera, Edge (Basically all Firefox-based and Chromioum-based browsers).
+GCA uses the modern [Web Extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) format supported by most modern Web Browsers.
+This extension format was first introduced by Chromium and later adopted by Firefox.
+Thus, currently such extensions are supported by Chrome, Firefox, Opera, Edge (Basically all Firefox-based and Chromium-based browsers).

 Anyone can contribute to this project by creating their own repository/branch and creating a pull request in the end, the pull request will be inspected and tested, if it is relevant and works well, it will be added to the addon.

-This is purely meant to be informational, taken directly from GCA developers.

 ## Folders Structure
 The source code for the extension is the [source](https://github.com/DinoDevs/GladiatusCrazyAddon/tree/master/source) folder of the Github project.